“Hit me.”

 “She hasn’t eaten in three days,” Aerilyn observed, reading the words.
 “It’s a wonder that she still can move at all.
 Before that, it was eight days...
 You’d think that they would have noticed this before.”

-Things weren't so bad until they got to Lothlorien.
+Things weren’t so bad until they got to Lothlórien.
 The walk itself was much shorter than it should have been, due to some plot-hole.

 “Where’s she going?”
 Zera asked, seeing the Sue run on ahead of the rest.

 Aerilyn snarled.
-"To catch Rumil, Orophin, and Haldir by surprise, like any good Sue.
-They're obviously so absorbed in conversation that they didn't see her coming.
-Some march wardens of Lothlorien she makes them out to be."
+“To catch Rúmil, Orophin, and Haldir by surprise, like any good Sue.
+They’re obviously so absorbed in conversation that they didn’t see her coming.
+Some march wardens of Lothlórien she makes them out to be.”Zera rolled her eyes as she watched the Sue mock the three brothers at sword-point.
+It was just too predictable.

-"Are we going to miss anything if I pass out myself for a while?"
-She asked afterward with a sigh.
-"I'm tired."
+“Are we going to miss anything if I pass out myself for a while?” she asked afterward with a sigh.
+“I’m tired.”

 “Me too.
 Hm.
 Actually, we could take a break.
 All the Sue does for a while is talk to Galadriel, and gets a key to wear around her neck. “‘This is the key to the doorway of understanding.’
 That makes no sense.”